Rent film gear from local filmmakers.

 It outlines the agreements between the two parties and creates a legal foundation for both of them.
 It outlines how the photographer provides their service and how the client compensates them.

-It also includes specific details such as payment, delivery, handling of products and much more.
+It also includes specific details such as payment, delivery, handling of products, different types of contract clauses, and much more.

 Why use a contract for product photography?

 As a photographer, you should use it because it covers you legally.
 In this way, no one can take advantage of your work.
 It also makes sure that there is a legal agreement set for you to deliver.

 It states your payment, rights and delivery times, so you have an agreement with the company.
 It also clarifies what you should do in the post-production, so there is less time spent sending it back and forth.